How To Become A Dog Groomer: A Comprehensive Guide

 Finding a Job As a Dog Groomer

-Once you complete your education, it’s time to move onto the next phase of your career.
-There are plenty of opportunities for dog groomers both in and out of the salon setting.
+Once you complete your education, it's time to move onto the next phase of your career.
+Some grooming schools provide real-world experiences to practice grooming after receiving education.
+That said, there are plenty of opportunities for dog groomers without the help of their school.
 You can see the diversity of grooming jobs on websites such as https://jooble.org/jobs-dog-groomer-apprentice.
+It's a good idea to keep of portfolio of past grooms on hand for securing future clients or employment.

 How much do dog groomers make?

-Dog groomers’ salaries vary widely based on their location, position, and specialty.
-The average salary for dog groomers in the US is $29,848 per year, but specialized groomers–for specific breeds or show dogs–might earn much more.
+Dog groomers' salaries vary widely based on their location, position, and specialty.
+The average salary for dog groomers in the US is $47,659 per year, but specialized groomers–for specific breeds or show dogs–might earn much more.
+However, potential pay can vary widely.
+Many dog groomers receive tips that typically range from 10 to 20% of the service cost.
 Salon owners and independent groomers also have the capacity to earn much more depending on their business models.

 Jobs for Dog Groomers